-Régis Lebre is a Brazilian jiu jitsu black belt under Royler Gracie, regarded as one of the pioneers in the US East Coast through his work at Steve and DC Maxewell‘s “Maxwercise” academy in Philadelphia.
-Not only a revered instructor, Lebre was also highly successful as a competitor, having earned a Pan American title, Masters & Senior title, and several Rio State championships.
+Régis Lebre is a Brazilian jiu-jitsu black belt under Royler Gracie, regarded as one of the pioneers in the US East Coast through his work at Steve and DC Maxewell‘s “Maxwercise” academy in Philadelphia.
+Not only a revered instructor, but Lebre was also highly successful as a competitor, having earned a Pan American title, Masters & Senior title, and several Rio State championships.

 Full Name: Régis da Silveira Lebre

-- International Masters & Senior Championship Runner-up (2008)
+- 2nd Place IBJJF International Masters & Senior Championship (2008)

-- World Masters Championship Runner-up (2013 absolute Senior 1)
+- 2nd Place IBJJF World Masters Championship (2013* Senior 1)

 Favorite Position/Technique: Solid All Round Jiu Jitsu Fundamentals